stacyrjr/censys_preoject/README.md

 1) Git clone the project!

 2) Install the required packages to run the project.
-    The following commands wiil install the package you need
+    The following commands will install the package you need
    ```
     pip install flask
     pip install censys